TikTok: Political

-President Trump references TikTok helped him win the 2024 election, implications on tariffs with China and restrictions in the US, March 2025.
+U.S. president Donald Trump has claimed that TikTok helped him with the 2024 election, implications on tariffs with China and restrictions in the US.

-The Israeli Defense Force actively recruits influencers on TikTok and other social media platforms, often with what commentators have dubbed "Thirst traps".
+The Israeli Defense Force (IDF) actively recruits influencers on TikTok and other social media platforms, often with what commentators have dubbed "Thirst traps".
+In a separate case in 2021, the IDF awarded a TikToker who was one of its military police officers for promoting the image of Israel.
+She had more followers than IDF spokesperson Ran Kochav or Prime Minister Benjamin Netanyahu.

 Since 2021, TikTok has created "election centres" on its platform leading up to European Parliament elections.
 About 30% of EP lawmakers use TikTok to get their messages across and to dispel misinformation.

-In February 2024, the re-election campaign for U.S. President Joe Biden announced that it had opened a TikTok account while taking "advanced safety precautions".
+In February 2024, the re-election campaign for then-US president Joe Biden announced that it had opened a TikTok account while taking "advanced safety precautions".
 Biden posted his first video during Super Bowl LVIII.
 The move was criticized by a number of lawmakers over security concerns.
-Since 2022, the Biden administration had briefed TikTokers on news items such as the Russian invasion of Ukraine and student debt relief in America.
+Since 2022, the Biden administration had briefed TikTokers on news items such as the Russo-Ukrainian war and student debt relief in the United States.

 Charities

 Many charities use TikTok for fundraising and education, especially with younger audiences, charities using TikTok include; Oregon Zoo, Shelter, Battersea Dogs and Cats Home, British Red Cross, American Heart Association, United Way, Catskill Animal Sanctuary and the Black Country Living Museum.
 Some TikTok influencers run their own events to raise money for charitable causes e.g. Mercury Stardust runs the TikTok-A-Thon for Trans Healthcare.
 'TikTok For Good' was created by TikTok to support fundraising on the platform.

 In 2019, TikTok announced the #EduTok Mentorship program, a live workshop series in the Indian states of Bihar, Andhra Pradesh, Telangana, Rajasthan, Jharkhand and Jammu inspired by the hashtag #EduTok, in which video creators present factually for purposes of education.
-In 2022 TikTok banned fundraising for political accounts.
+In 2022, TikTok banned fundraising for political accounts.